emfomy/isvd/README.md

-# iSVD
-Integrated Singular Value Decomposition (iSVD)
+# Integrated Singular Value Decomposition (iSVD)

 # Information
+This library is a C implementation of the Integrated Singular Value Decomposition (iSVD), which is an parallel algorithm for computing low-rank approximate singular value decomposition of large size matrices.

 ## Git
 * https://github.com/emfomy/isvd